chrisalexander/HawkSharp/readme.md

 * HawkSharp - class library for wrapping the DLL.
 * MotorUI - a nice UI with buttons and keyboard shortcuts for doing standard things with the motors
+* HawkIO - I/O libs used by HawkClient and HawkServer
+* HawkServer - UDP-based server for receiving commands via UDP and sending them to MotorHawk
+* HawkClient - simple UDP-based client for interacting with HawkServer via WPF

 ## Howto